liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/index.md

 ## Add a Changelog File

 Create a changelog file in your project.
-By default, Liquibase looks for a file named `db.changelog-master.xml` in the `src/main/resources/db/changelog` directory.
+By default, The Spring Boot Liquibase integration looks for a file named `db.changelog-master.xml` in the `src/main/resources/db/changelog` directory.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>